 Massachusetts, Cape Cod

-The peninsula that is Cape Cod is the prime vacation destination for many locals living in the Northeast.
+The peninsula that is Cape Cod is the prime vacation destination for many locals living in the Northeast, with a vast majority of locals often sharing the best locations for family photos on Cape Cod for people to visit and get that perfect family photo.
 The 50-mile drive from Orleans to Provincetown brings you past some of the best beaches on the east coast.
 As you start in Orleans, which is one of the entrances onto the cape, hop along Rt.
 6A, which is the highway most inland.
 Take this along beach communities on the bay, passing miles of sandy coast, lush nature preserves, and through the towns of Eastham, Wellfleet, and Truro along the hook of the cape.
 Merge onto Rt.
 6 toward Provincetown, passing massive dunes and quaint neighborhood streets as you inch your way toward the end.
 You’re welcomed into Provincetown by the towering Pilgrim Monument.
 Once off the highway, take a trip up Commerical Street to bask in the wild atmosphere, fantastic people watching, and delicious eateries.
 Might I suggest packing a Lincoln MKX for this drive?
 The new redesign gives occupants a technology-filled experience with a warm and beautifully designed cockpit.
 While the exterior will be quite the scene-stealer once you reach Provincetown.

 Virginia and North Carolina, Blue Ridge Parkway